Dual Momentum, discovered and popularized by Gary Antonacci, is one of the investment strategies that I endorse and personally use.

 It's easy to debate a half percentage here, or one percent there to find the "best" system out there.
 It all becomes largely irrelevant when the system is doing what it should: getting you out of a bear market at a 10% or 15% drawdown and helping you avoid the nasty 30% or 50% drawdowns that make serious dents in your financial situation.

-For the time being I will continue to share a system with a combined 6-month and 12-month lookback.
-It's easy to calculate, it is responsive, it has performed great over time, and there is no significant difference in the number of trades executed.
+The system I use is my Time Averaged Dual Momentum model--the system with a combined 6-month and 12-month lookback.
+Time Averaged Dual Momentum is easy to calculate, it is responsive, it has performed great over time, and there is no significant difference in the number of trades executed.
+Until the evidence demonstrates otherwise, I will predominantly share this system on the blog.

 Dual Momentum based on longer lookback periods (combined or not) works well.
 It handily beats the S&P 500 over full market cycles, it beats passive buy-and-hold portfolios, it significant reduces drawdowns on your portfolio, it is very low cost, and it is an easy system to run in any self-directed portfolio.